Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors

 \section{Methods}

-Given the pronounced differences observed in suicide mortality rates between males and females in Spain, we fitted separate models for each sex.
-This was necessary to accurately capture distinct age, spatial, and temporal trends.
-As the previous descriptive analysis showed, the observed patterns demonstrate marked sex-specific dynamics, meaning a shared spatial or temporal correlation structure could not be assumed across both sexes.
+Given the pronounced differences in suicide mortality rates between males and females in Spain, we fitted separate models for each sex.
+This approach allows for a more accurate representation of distinct age, spatial, and temporal trends.
+Because of these marked sex-specific dynamics, a shared spatial or temporal correlation structure could not be assumed across both sexes.

 Initially, we aim to fit sex-specific models that incorporate structured random effects (including their interactions) for age group, province, and year, to estimate the spatio-temporal evolution of suicide mortality rates while sharing information across adjacent age groups.
 We found that fully stratified age-space-time models exhibited excessive smoothing.
 This was likely due to the limited number of suicide cases within each stratum, a problem particularly pronounced among females.
 Such excessive smoothing, which hinders the models' ability to capture meaningful variation, is a documented limitation in the literature.
 For example, \cite{retegui2025prior} have shown that spatial analyses in very small areas can lead to this effect.
 Fitting separate spatio-temporal models for each age group is also disadvantageous, as it fails to overcome data sparsity and prevents the model from leveraging shared patterns across age groups.
 To address these limitations and avoid over-smoothing, we decided to model the age-time and age-space dimensions separately, enabling a more reliable estimation of patterns within each component.